jusotoTEC/fastMultipleRC/README.md

-# MATLAB Code from Numerical Experiments in Paper "*Fast Multiple Rank-Constrained Matrix Approximation*"
+# MATLAB Code for Numerical Experiments in the Paper "*Fast Multiple Rank-Constrained Matrix Approximation*"

 ## Authors